getredash/website/user-guide/getting_started/getting_started.md

 To start using Redash, connect at least one data source ([full list](../aboutrd/aboutrd.md#supported_data_sources) )

+> #### primary::Important
+>
-**Important**: you need to allow access from the IP address 52.71.84.157 in your database firewall/security groups (unless it's publicly available).
+> You need to allow access from the IP address 52.71.84.157 in your database firewall/security groups (unless it's publicly available).

 You can add a new datasource from the quick link at the navigation bar: